 This is the 40-hour comprehensive review of the ACTAR exam.
 If you wish, you may take the theory portion only, available with the 32-hour ACTAR Exam Preparation - Part 1 Only course, or the practical portion only, available with the 8-hour ACTAR Exam Preparation - Part 2 Only course.

 Online environment: This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
-Hence, you must be committed to the course and invest the time necessary for successful completion.
-You should plan to dedicate approximately forty hours to the course activities.
-Course must be completed within 30 days upon enrollment.
+You should plan to dedicate approximately 40 hours to the course activities.
+You must be committed to the course and invest the time necessary for successful completion.

 Computer requirements: You will complete the course entirely online.
 A dependable broadband internet connection with a Windows or Mac computer is required.
 Some assignments will require you to upload a PDF, JPG, or scanned image of a diagram in order to complete a project.